yellowHUBcom/x500ParkPilot_drone/README.md

 ## 🎓 Batch 2 Credits
 **Developer:** Lama Abdullah Aldraim
+**Special Thanks:** To Tuwaiq Academy my instructors Ahmed Al-Zakari
+Riyad Al-Rashidi
+Abdulsalam Al-Abdulkareem
-**Special Thanks:** To my instructors and the Batch 2 cohort for the technical support and guidance throughout this journey.
+and my classmates Batch2 drone programming bootcamp for their  technical support and guidance throughout this journey.

 ---
 <p align="center">
-  Developed with ❤️ for a more accessible world.
+  ## Developed with ❤️ for a more accessible world.
 </p>